 Visits are by appointment between 9:30am – 11:00am Monday through Friday.

 The applicant does not need to bring a passport photo as one will be taken on location as well as fingerprints of individuals older than 12 years old.
 As of January 1st, 2021, the cost is 100 USD.
 For children under 18 and seniors over 66 the cost is 45 USD.
-Cash or checks only.
+Checks and credit/debit cards only.

 Icelandic passports are issued in Iceland, and sent to the applicant by mail which can take up to 3 weeks.

 For children both parents need to be present.
 If both parents cannot be present a certified consent form must be provided from the parent that is absent.
 Unless proof of sole custody is shown.